fleetdm/fleet/handbook/product.md

 by always providing the freshest, most accurate, and most understandable data possible in the UI and API.

-##### Execution plan
+##### How?

-We will solve the "Undetermined" performance impact limitation for new scheduled queries as well as reflect unfinished policy runs in the UI/API.
-In addition, we will only advertise working osquery tables inside the product (looking at you `wifi_networks` table).
-Moreover, we will improve the Fleet server's performance and improve reliability and accuracy of the vulnerability detections.
+- Solve the "Undetermined" performance impact limitation for new scheduled queries as well as reflect unfinished policy runs in the UI/API (Miss)
+- Only advertise working osquery tables inside the product (looking at you `wifi_networks` table) (Miss)

 #### Programmable